 PH984 is a 4-credit directed practicum option.
-This course is available for students who will produce an enhanced academic product suitable for publication or presentation upon completion of the practicum.
-In order to choose this option, the student must identify a BUSPH faculty member with whom to work ("SPH Faculty Preceptor").
+This course is available for the student who will produce an enhanced academic product suitable for publication or presentation upon completion of the practicum.
+In order to choose this option, the student must identify a BUSPH faculty member with whom to work (SPH Faculty Preceptor).
 This faculty member will oversee the practicum in place of the Departmental Faculty Practice Representative.
 Expectations and guidelines for the product must be discussed with the Faculty Preceptor at the onset of the practicum.
-The student must demonstrate the capacity to complete such a project, and complete it within a reasonable timeframe.
+The student must demonstrate the capacity to complete such a project.
 The faculty member should commit to such a project only if he/she is willing to co-author with the student on the practicum product.

-In order to register for PH984, students must submit a written justification for taking the course to Scott Harris, Practicum Director, with a description of the project and name of BUSPH Faculty Preceptor.
+Prior to registration, students must submit a written justification for PH984 to Scott Harris, Practicum Director, with a description of the project and name of BUSPH Faculty Preceptor.
 Once approval has been given from both the Practice Office and SPH Faculty Preceptor, registration will be permitted.
 The faculty member is expected to meet with the student several times throughout the practicum to monitor student progress.
-PH984 is a letter graded course (determined by the Faculty Preceptor).
+PH984 is a letter graded course (provided by the Faculty Preceptor).
 Course requirements are the same as PH975 with the addition of the enhanced academic product.